Rogue-1/HTB/Machines/Linux/RouterSpace.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 123.40 seconds
 ```
+Feroxbuster did not give anything interesting back however I wanted to make a note that it was sending a bunch of infomration back for everything in the wordlist.

+This was found by navigating to one of the bogus directories where it says Suspicious activity and then rectified by filtering on those words with -X.

 ```console
 └─$ feroxbuster -u http://10.129.227.47 -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories-lowercase.txt -x php,html,txt,git,pdf -q -X 'Suspicious activity detected'